omarshahid1/GaslessTransaction/README.md

 $ yarn deploy
 ```

-### Sign Using Relayer

-Sign a request to register a name, this will create a request in `tmp/request.json` that we can then view

 ### Create Autotask

 Create an [Autotask using Defender Client](https://docs.openzeppelin.com/defender/autotasks-api-reference), with a webhook trigger and connected to our Goerli relayer.